locationtech/rasterframes/pyrasterframes/src/main/python/docs/description.md

 ![LocationTech Stack](static/rasterframes-locationtech-stack.png)

 RasterFrames introduces georectified raster imagery to Spark SQL.
 It quantizes scenes into chunks called @ref:[_tiles_](concepts.md#tile).
-Each tile contains a 2-D matrix of @ref:[_cell_](concepts.md#tile) or pixel values along with information on how to numerically interpret those cells.
+Each _tile_ contains a 2-D matrix of @ref:[_cell_](concepts.md#cell) or pixel values along with information on how to numerically interpret those _cells_.

-As shown in the figure below, a "RasterFrame" is a Spark DataFrame with one or more columns of type @ref:[`tile`](concepts.md#tile).
-A `tile` column typically represents a single frequency band of sensor data, such as "blue" or "near infrared", but can also be quality assurance information, land classification assignments, or any other raster spatial data.
-Along with `tile` columns there is typically an @ref:[`extent`](concepts.md#extent) specifying the geographic location of the data, the map projection of that geometry (@ref:[`crs`](concepts.md#coordinate-reference-system--crs-)), and a `timestamp` column representing the acquisition time.
+As shown in the figure below, a "RasterFrame" is a Spark DataFrame with one or more columns of type @ref:[_tile_](concepts.md#tile).
+A _tile_ column typically represents a single frequency band of sensor data, such as "blue" or "near infrared", but can also be quality assurance information, land classification assignments, or any other raster spatial data.
+Along with _tile_ columns there is typically an @ref:[`extent`](concepts.md#extent) specifying the geographic location of the data, the map projection of that geometry (@ref:[`crs`](concepts.md#coordinate-reference-system--crs-)), and a `timestamp` column representing the acquisition time.
 These columns can all be used in the `WHERE` clause when filtering.

 @@include[RasterFrame Example](static/rasterframe-sample.md)

 RasterFrames also includes support for working with vector data, such as [GeoJSON][GeoJSON].
 RasterFrames vector data operations let you filter with geospatial relationships like contains or intersects, mask cells, convert vectors to rasters, and more.

 Raster data can be read from a @ref:[number of sources](raster-io.md).
 Through the flexible Spark SQL DataSource API, RasterFrames can be constructed from collections of imagery (including Cloud Optimized GeoTIFFs or [COGS][COGS]), [GeoTrellis Layers][GTLayer], and from catalogs of large datasets like Landsat 8 and MODIS data sets on the @ref:[AWS Public Data Set (PDS)](raster-catalogs.md#using-external-catalogs).

 [R]:https://www.rdocumentation.org/packages/base/versions/3.5.1/topics/data.frame
 [Pandas]:https://pandas.pydata.org/